If you have the budget for a 700 dollar gaming PC build, you really are in for an awesome computer.

 I would actually recommend getting another hard drive or SSD in the future, but at the moment, this will do.

 (Optional) Optical Drive

-The reason I did not include any optical drive is because I don’t think they are necessarily important for any modern PC build.
+The reason I did not include any optical drive is that I don’t think they are necessarily important for any modern PC build.
 I’m not saying that they can’t prove useful in certain situations, such as installing an OS or a drive, to which you can also install via any USB.
 Other than that was real use do these have?
 I can’t remember the last time I’ve used a disc drive and I’m pretty most of you can’t either.

 I’m including one below that is still very cheap so if you don’t feel comfortable installing the OS with a USB or are really going you can pick this optical drive up.

 - Allows you to permanently delete the data on rewritable discs

 Recommended Monitor: Acer R240HY 23.8 Inch 1080p Monitor

 - 23.8" Full HD IPS Widescreen with 1920 x 1080 resolution

 - Response Time: 4ms, Refresh Rate: 60Hz, Pixel Pitch: 0.2745mm.
 178 Degree Wide Viewing Angle,...